-- COM1 Serial Port (Port Bracket connector) A high-speed serial port which can also be configured as the COM3 port in the CMOS Setup Utility. - COM2 Serial Port (Port Bracket connector) A high-speed serial port which can also be configured as the COM4 port in the CMOS Setup Utility. - Parallel Port (Port Bracket connector) The parallel port can be configured as a Standard, ECP or EPP parallel port in the CMOS Setup Utility - AT keyboard connector (PS/2 Keyboard & Mouse Ports optional instead of AT) - USB ports two ports (optional port bracket connects to board)
+- COM1 Serial Port - A high-speed serial port which can also be configured as the COM3 port in the CMOS Setup Utility. - COM2 Serial Port - A high-speed serial port which can also be configured as the COM4 port in the CMOS Setup Utility. - Parallel Port - The parallel port can be configured as a Standard, ECP or EPP parallel port in the CMOS Setup Utility - PS/2 Keyboard Port & PS/2 Mouse Port - USB ports two ports (header for external port bracket)